How to Schedule TikToks in 2026 (Without Shadowbans)

 - Team collaboration: Multiple team members can schedule and approve content

-- Caption templates: Save reusable caption templates with branded hashtags
+- Caption templates: Save reusable caption templates with branded hashtags (or generate new ones with the AI caption generator)

 - Thumbnail customization: Upload custom thumbnails for each platform